eclipse-archived/ceylon-ide-eclipse/README.md

 _If you want to have an up-to-date version of the Ceylon IDE based on the lastest code of all Ceylon projects, this is the **prefered method**._

+1. Built the command line distribution first (decribed at https://github.com/ceylon/ceylon-dist ), ant setup prepares the environment and clones addition repositories.

-1. First make sure that your Eclipse can be run by simply typing the `eclipse` command (either by adding the `eclipse` command full path to the PATH environment variable, or by creating a symbolic link to the `eclipse` executable file in a directory already visible in the PATH).
+2. Make sure that your Eclipse can be run by simply typing the `eclipse` command (either by adding the `eclipse` command full path to the PATH environment variable, or by creating a symbolic link to the `eclipse` executable file in a directory already visible in the PATH).

-1b.
-Make sure that your ant (latest version) and maven (Version in Range from 3.0.5 to 3.2.1) can also be run on the command line.
+3. Make sure that your ant (latest version) and maven (Version in Range from 3.0.5 to 3.2.1) can also be run on the command line.

-2. Make sure that your JAVA_HOME is set to the right JDK 7 installation
+4. Make sure that your JAVA_HOME is set to the right JDK 7 installation

-3. Make sure that the following GitHub repositories have all been cloned locally into the same parent directory :
+5. Make sure that the following GitHub repositories have all been cloned locally into the same parent directory :
 	- ceylon-dist
 	- ceylon-sdk
 	- ceylon.formatter
 	- ceylon-ide-eclipse

-4. Build a full Ceylon distribution locally (see [here](https://github.com/ceylon/ceylon-dist/blob/master/README.md#building-the-distribution) for more details) :
+6. Build a full Ceylon distribution locally (see [here](https://github.com/ceylon/ceylon-dist/blob/master/README.md#building-the-distribution) for more details) :
     - In the `ceylon-dist` directory run : `ant clean publish-all ide-quick`
     - This should have produced an eclipse update site available at the following path :
       `.../ceylon-dist/osgi/build/dist`

-5. Build the Ceylon SDK locally :
+7. Build the Ceylon SDK locally :
     - In the `ceylon-sdk` directory run : `ant clean publish ide-quick`
     - This should have produced an eclipse update site available at the following path :
       `.../ceylon-sdk/osgi/dist`

-5. Build the Ceylon Formatter locally (see [here](https://github.com/ceylon/ceylon.formatter) for more details) :
+8. Build the Ceylon Formatter locally (see [here](https://github.com/ceylon/ceylon.formatter) for more details) :
     - In the `ceylon.formatter` directory run : `ant clean publish ide-quick`
     - This should have produced an eclipse update site available at the following path :
       `.../ceylon.formatter/osgi/dist`

-6. From this directory (`ceylon-ide-eclipse`), type :
+9. From this directory (`ceylon-ide-eclipse`), type :

         `mvn clean install -fae`

-    To skip tests completely you can do:
+    Faster alternative: To skip tests completely you can do:

         `mvn clean install -DskipTests`

-7. The directory `site/target/repository` now contains an update site you can install from.
+10. The directory `site/target/repository` now contains an update site you can install from (documentation at http://ceylon-lang.org/documentation/1.0/ide/install/ but use the path to this         directory instead of the stable web repository)

 ## Building with (pure) Eclipse